 Bank5 Connect is a somewhat under-the-radar online bank.
 It’s the digital division of BankFive, a community bank in Massachusetts and Rhode Island that’s been around since the mid-1800s.

-Bank5 Connect is available nationwide (with the exception of MA or RI residents) and offers high-yield checking and savings accounts, plus CDs with rates as high as 0.85%.
+Bank5 Connect is available nationwide (with the exception of MA or RI residents) and offers high-yield checking and savings accounts, plus CDs.
 There are no monthly maintenance fees or minimum balance requirements, and your first order of paper checks is free.